Jordancoon/Bamazon/README.md

 <strong>Bamazon</strong>
 ---
 Premium CLI shopping experience
-Browsers.
-Mice.
-Graphical user interfaces.
-Bah!

-Who needs 'em!?

 Bamazon™ is a streamlined, minimalist shopping experience that leverages the most powerful interface on the planet: the mother-grabbin' command line.

 Sure, it's cumbersome.
 And yeah, you can't actually see what you're going to buy.
-But hey — check out those sexy tables!
+But hey — check out those good looking tables tables!

 <strong>Features</strong>
 ---